revuedepresse/org.revue-de-presse.highlights/README.md

 ## Tests

-There are no tests as intended behaviors heavily depend on Twitter API...
+There is no 100% (very far from it) code coverage as intended behaviors heavily depend on Twitter API...
-OK, this is only wrong (even though I didn't want to use actual tokens in continuous integration to test the API as data may vary, accounts might get suspended, protected or deleted).
+OK, this is totally wrong (even though I didn't want to use actual tokens in continuous integration to test the API as data may vary, accounts might get suspended, protected or deleted).

 However, previous implementations of mosts commands are available at